GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     const handOffCommand = new HandOffCommand(handOffRouter);
     ```

-1. Connect each middleware to the bot using `bot.use(...)`.
+1. Connect each middleware to the bot by using `bot.use(...)`.

     ```javascript
     bot.use(handOffCommand.middleware());
     bot.use(handOffRouter.middleware());
     ```

 1. Add the `AgentMenu` dialog to convert a user to a human agent.
+This is where the human agent is recognized as such by the bot (agent recognition) using the `isAgent` variable in the `conversationData`.

     ```javascript
     bot.dialog('AgentMenu', [